-What does my fee include?
+What do my program fees include?

-- US Host screening and Training Plan
+- US Host recruitment, screening and Training Plan

 - Program sponsorship – maintain visa and notify SEVIS of any changes in Host assignment or Steward status